A Tiny NYC Kitchen Gets a French Country Makeover

-“She bought this place about 10 years ago and it was just pretty outdated.
-The kitchen was super small and the apartment itself was just kind of blocked off,” recalls Burns.
+“She bought this place about 10 years ago and it was just outdated.
+The kitchen was super small and the apartment itself felt blocked off,” recalls Burns.
 “They’re huge cooks, so we wanted to open up the main space and make it a lot more conducive to entertaining.”

 Prior to the transformation, the kitchen was an isolated galley, completely independent from the dining room.
 With little room for light (let alone hosting friends), Burns’ first priority was expanding into the main living space by blowing out the dividing wall that once housed the refrigerator and adding a spacious center island with room for seating.

 The only existing reminder of the kitchen’s galley past is the arch-like barrier that borders the back corner.
-“That pole has electrical in it, so we kind of just had to work around it.
-It was a little difficult at first, but it decided for us where the island would start.
+“That pole has electrical in it, so we had to work around it.
+It was difficult at first, but it decided for us where the island would start.
 It lends itself to the design,” says the designer of making the most of the structural post.

 Before getting swept up in the new layout, Burns had her clients take inventory of their most essential cookware.
 By assessing their storage wants and needs in advance, the designer was able to create a space that actually suited the couple’s lifestyle.

-“We really planned out each drawer and where each pot and each pan would go, versus just doing generic kitchen design.
+“We planned out each drawer and where each tool would go.
 She happens to have a lot of big pots and pans, so we did deeper drawers under the counters instead of smaller drawers that are less functional.
 It almost doubled her storage space!” the designer suggests.

 While the clients’ overall renovation budget was certainly forgiving (the couple had approximately $150,000 in total to shell out on the home), Burns was still faced with the challenge of deciding where and how to cut costs.
 Custom cabinetry was just one place the designer took a more budget-friendly approach, and, we have to admit, we fully support her hack of choice.

-“We decided to do just an Ikea cabinet system.
-But then, because we were saving so much there, we splurged on custom cabinet fronts from Semihandmade.
-They made us those beautiful shaker fronts and they just go right on top of the Ikea cabinets, so you get the look of a custom kitchen without splurging on custom cabinets,” she reveals.
+“We decided to do an IKEA cabinet system.
+But then, because we were saving so much there, we splurged on cabinet fronts from Semihandmade.
+You get the look of a custom kitchen without splurging on custom cabinets,” she reveals.

 Another savvy save?
 While the countertops and backsplash appear to closely mimic the look of a rich Calacatta marble, these surfaces are in fact cut from porcelain with a printed marble design.

 “We looked into doing real marble, but because the clients really use their kitchen, they didn’t want a material that was going to get marked up and stained,” says Burns.
 “The porcelain was a last minute decision.
-We literally ordered it two days before they installed it and it ended up being amazing!
-It actually ended up being a lot more of an economical choice than real marble.”
+We literally ordered it two days before they installed it and it ended up being amazing!”

-Because exclusively white spaces often have the potential to feel cold and impersonal, Burns wanted to avoid sterility by incorporating color in fresh, yet unassuming ways.
+Because exclusively white spaces often have the potential to feel cold and impersonal, Burns incorporated color in fresh, yet unassuming ways.
 Without veering too far from the room’s overall airy palette, the designer chose an almost-greige paint color from Farrow and Ball for the cabinets.
 Likewise, the dramatic veins in the printed porcelain countertops and backsplash extend a similar sense of texture and warmth to the room.
-“It’s warmer than other white kitchens I’ve done in the past,” notes the designer.

-Much like the other finished rooms—most notably, the exceptionally sleek bathroom (a space that pays homage to the client’s husband’s preference for contemporary design)—the kitchen embodies simplicity at its finest; it’s as much a lesson in renovation planning as it is in not overdoing it.
+Courtesy of maggie Burns Much like the other finished rooms—most notably, the exceptionally sleek bathroom (a space that pays homage to the client’s husband’s preference for contemporary design)—the kitchen is simplicity at its finest; it’s as much a lesson in renovation planning as it is in not overdoing it.
 Nothing soothes the soul quite like a design-forward (and hassle-free!) kitchen.